Skip to navigation

 Perched on top of Mt Bruce, from where Karijini provides a stunning view

-Tuesday was another lovely day, so I headed off to Mt Bruce, Western Australia's second highest peak, in the south of the National Park (the highest peak is in the middle of nowhere, and is only a few metres higher).
-It was a pretty stressful climb, in the heat of the morning sun, but after an hour and a quarter I was at the top of the world, and the view was stunning.
-Unfortunately there's an iron ore mine on one side of the mountain, which is just outside the borders of the park, and that's pretty ugly, but the view over the park was like nothing else.
+Tuesday was another lovely day, so I headed off to Mt Bruce, Western Australia's second highest peak, in the south of the National Park (the highest peak, Mt Meharry, is in the southeastern part of the park, and is a fair drive off the highway through private land that you need permission to cross; as it's only a few metres higher than Mt Bruce, I figured I'd stick to the runner-up).
+It was a pretty challenging climb, particularly in the heat of the morning sun, but after an hour and a quarter I was at the top of the world and the view was stunning.
+Unfortunately there's a rather ugly iron ore mine to one side of the mountain, just outside the borders of the park, but the view over the park was like nothing else.

 Dales Gorge